SENIOR AE · AWS STOCKHOLM · NORDICS & EMEA EST. 2020

 Hugo · Fraunces · Geist · vanilla JS

 Publishing on selling to technical buyers, AI-ready architecture, and the operator’s craft.
+The discipline is the cadence.
 The writing is how the thinking stays honest.

 Pinned